-To cook the tomatillos, you can either roast them in the oven, or boil them.
-Roasting will deliver more flavor; boiling may be faster and use less energy.
-Either way works, though boiling is a more common way to cook the tomatillos.
+To cook the tomatillos, you can either roast them in the oven, brown them on the stovetop, or boil them.
+Roasting in the oven or browning on the stovetop will deliver more flavor.
+Each way works, though boiling is a more common way to cook the tomatillos.

 - 1 1/2 lb tomatillos